huytd/everyday/DEVLOG.md

 ![](_meta/inlayhint-ast-walk-run.png)

-There are some interesting pieces like the `printTypeInSingleLine(type: Type)` to format the inlay hint of a type into a single line, for example, with the following type:
+There are some interesting pieces like the `printTypeInSingleLine(type: Type)` to format the <abbr>inlay hints</abbr> of a type into a single line, for example, with the following type:

 ```json
 {